 If you worked in education, you would also set up equipment and demonstrate experiments.

-You’d need to have a good awareness of health and safety regulations to work safely.
+You would need to have a good awareness of health and safety regulations to work safely.

 Your team would include scientists and other technicians.
 With experience you may also supervise lab support workers or junior technicians.